lech/ITSK/README.md

 ---

-## What's in the box?
+## What's included?

 Inkscape is a powerful vector drawing application, however the number of application icons are numerous.
-Previously this was managed through a single sheet of icons, now there are several hundred needed to create a complete theme.
-The goal of this is to help make the initial task of starting up a bit easier.
-You're welcome.
+Previously this was managed through a single file as an icon sheet, now there are several hundred files needed to build up a complete theme.
+The goal of this is to help make the initial task of starting up much easier.

-Presently this is only geared to help quickly copy and create all the necessary files within a set on Windows leveraging a little bit of PowerShell to do so.
-It should be easy enough to pick this apart and translate something similar for Mac or Linux.
-If this already exists, please let me know.
+This method was developed to help quickly prepare and copy all of the necessary files on Windows leveraging a little bit of PowerShell to do so.
+It should be easy enough to understand and pick apart to translate for Bash or any other shell scripting language on Mac or Linux.
+If something like this already exists, drop me a message and let me know.

+For more, see [Creating a multicolor icon](https://wiki.inkscape.org/wiki/Creating_a_multicolor_icon) on the  [Inkscape Wiki](https://wiki.inkscape.org/wiki/Inkscape) for a more in-depth and practical guides on creating icons and themes.

 ### How to use:

-> **Notes and warnings**: All operations are performed within the local working directory.
+> **Notes and warnings**: All operations are performed within the local `".\"` working directory.
-  - ALWAYS make backups of all your work!
+  - ALWAYS make backups of your work!
   - Running this multiple times can and will result in overwriting existing files rolling you back to a blank state.
   - If the output folder needed to copy into does not exist, it will need to be created.
-  - Odds are you will only need to use this once, after your files are created it's wise to move/remove these files from your working directory after.
+  - Odds are you will only need to use this once, after your files are created it's wise to move/remove these files or your working directory after.
-  - This does not create any related index.theme or any other files for you.
-Those will still need to be created manually.
+  - This does not create the index.theme, gtkrc or any other files for you.
+Those will still need to be created and defined manually.

   1. Extract this project to its own directory.
+  2. Edit the CSV and your SVG source files, set them up and make them your own.
-  2. Create a new `actions` directory, this is where all files will be created.
+  3. Create a new `actions` directory, this is where all files will be created.
-  3. From PowerShell, run `.\workspace.ps1` or copy and paste the one-liner used below.
+  4. From PowerShell, run `.\workspace.ps1` or copy and paste the one-liner used below.
-  4. Within the `actions` directory, review the files created.
+  5. Within the `actions` directory, review the files created.
-  5. Draw your own icons and open the `_index.html` to preview your work in a browser.
+  6. Draw your own icons and open the `_index.html` to preview your work in a browser.

 ---

 ## The Files

+This sections outlines all the included and necessary files.

 ### The icons.html